wmgeolab/scope/.github/ISSUE_TEMPLATE/html-rendering-task.md

 ---
-name: Front-end Rendering and Display Task
+name: Html rendering and display task
 about: Defining how the contents of each webpage is rendered using Django HTML templates, including the rendering of dynamic data received from the database.
 title: "[ISSUE TITLE]"
 labels: html rendering